 The images below show this:

 But I also use the conversion tool as a viewer.
-The standalone viewer (which I do not have, so I will not review) is in my opinion less useful if you have the conversion tool, frankly I do not see what features I would like in a dedicated viewer that this conversion tool does not have.
+The standalone viewer (which I do not have, so I will not review) is in my opinion less useful if you have the conversion tool, frankly, I do not see what features I would like in a dedicated viewer that this conversion tool does not have.

-Look at the images below: you can change the number of designs you preview on screen from one or two per screen to a table which in my case was 12×6 for a total of 72 icons on screen at the same time.
+Look at the images below: you can change the number of designs you preview on screen from one or two per screen to a table which in my case was 12×6 for a total of 72 icons on the screen at the same time.

-Did you notice the slider at at the bottom right of the images above?
-By moving that, you change the size of an icon, and therefore the number of icons shown simultaneously on screen.
+Did you notice the slider at the bottom right of the images above?
+By moving that, you change the size of an icon, and therefore the number of icons shown simultaneously on the screen.

-Another feature that I find very useful, when used under Windows 10, is the “design properties preview”; if you hover with the mouse for a second on a design you get full info, like number of stitches, colors, width, height.
+Another feature that I find very useful when used under Windows 10, is the “design properties preview”; if you hover with the mouse for a second on a design you get full info, like the number of stitches, colors, width, and height.
 The dimensions can be shown in either metric or imperial, I have it set in inches.
 You do not need to open the design for this.

-The program features a “Design properties” window too where the design is shown magnified with more information:
+The program features a “Design Properties” window too where the design is shown magnified with more information:

-You will notice that the information may be printed, if you so wish (I never found the need to do that though).
+You will notice that the information may be printed if you so wish (I never found the need to do that though).

 When I started this, there was one thing that I thought needed improvement: the licensing mechanism.
 It was relatively difficult to transfer licenses from one machine to another unless you had access to both machines, and I wrote to the author about this.
 I was pleasantly surprised that the author really took my remark to heart and made it easier, now you no longer need access to the old machine, if you lost it somehow; it is not often that you get useful software, very cheap, AND support when needed!